Nastel/JESL/README.md

 ```
 **NOTE:** You will need to provide your actual API access token in (`event.sink.factory.EventSinkFactory.Token`).

-**NOTE:** When streaming to JKool Cloud it may happen data containing special numeric (`double`/`float`) values: `Infinity`, `-Infinity`,
+**NOTE:** When streaming to jKoolCloud it may happen data containing special numeric (`double`/`float`) values: `Infinity`, `-Infinity`,
 `NaN`.
-While it is legal to have them in JSON, default JSON parser configuration on JKool Cloud may not allow them and skip complete
+While it is legal to have them in JSON, default JSON parser configuration on jKoolCloud may not allow them and skip complete
 activity entities to store in your repository.
 This `JSONFormatter` has configuration property `SpecNumbersHandling` to handle those
 special values on`TNT4J/JESL` side:
 ```properties